Macreat/DigitalDesingLR/devEnv/work/2cndAssignment/results/README.md

 # results DIR

-directory to archive wave files (.vcd) results or ss's of interest.
+directory to archive wave files (.vcd) results or ss's of interest..